TimJKStrickland/thenettaughtme/README.md

 # TIM JK Strickland blog

 Built from Gatsby, using [Pomb.us' Gatsby Waves theme](https://waves.pomb.us/).
-This repo is open more for study and because I'm too lazy to host elsewhere.
+This repo is open more for study.